nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 ## Keyboard companions - trackpad and mouse

-Before getting into the keyboard reviews, I wanted to cover the other input devices I use with them.
+Before getting into the keyboard review, I wanted to cover the other input devices I use with them.
 I have two input devices that I use with these keyboards.
+This keyboard does support mouse movement, but this is not so good for complex mouse movements (great for short movements).

 1. [Logitech MX3 Master](https://www.logitech.com/en-us/products/mice/mx-master-3.910-005620.html) - This is the best
    mouse that I have ever used.
 Everything about it is amazing.
 Sadly on Linux [customization options are